microsoft/genaiscript/docs/src/content/docs/blog/llm-agents.md

 runs an [inline prompt](/genaiscript/reference/scripts/inline-prompts) to accomplish a task.
 The agent LLM is typically augmented with additional tools.

-In this blog post, we'll walk through building a `user interaction agent` that enables an agent to ask questions to the user.
+In this blog post, we'll walk through building a `user interaction agent` that enables the agent to ask questions to the user.

 ```js wrap
 script({